mementum/backtrader/docs/data-multitimeframe/data-multitimeframe.rst

 several orders of magnitude of the smaller timeframe bars before a Strategy added to Cerebro kicks into action.

-The built-in ``DataResampler`` is going to be used to create a larger timeframe.
+The built-in ``cerebro.resample`` is going to be used to create a larger timeframe.

 Some examples below, but first the sauce of the test script.